SilentWorkForce/SilentWorkForce.github.io/_posts/2013-12-28-introducing-hyde.md

 title: Christopher's Portfolio
 ---

-This is the beginning of my first
+This is the beginning of my first Portfolio will update as I progress through the courses.

 ### Why I chose this/About Myself.